jillesvangurp/es-kotlin-client/README.md

 - Reliable update with retries and optimistic locking that uses a `T -> T` lambda to transform what is in the index to what it needs to be.
 Retry kicks in if there's a version conflict and it simply re-fetches the latest version and applies the lambda.
 - Bulk indexer with support for index, update, and delete.
 Supports callbacks for items and takes care of sending and creating bulk requests.
 The default callback can take care of retrying updates if they fail with a conflict if you set retryConflictingUpdates to a non zero value.
 - Easy search with jackson based result mapping
+- Easy scrolling search, also with jackson based result mapping.
+You can do this with the same method that does the normal paged search simply by setting `scrolling = true` (defaults to false)

 # TODO

 - Cut down on the builder cruft and boilerplate in the query DSL and use extension methods with parameter defaults.
 - Make creating and using aggregations less painful.
-- Turn scrolling searches in a kotlin Sequence that deals with paging so you can do something like this: `dao1.bulk { dao2.searchAll().forEach { index(transform(it))} }` to pump data from one index to another while transforming the data.
-Doing this with the current client requires a lot of boiler plate.
+- Index and alias management
+- Schema migration support

 # Example